These colorful Boyfriend Cookies are loaded with three kinds of chocolate and good for you crushed oatmeal.

 - 1 (3- to 4-ounce) bar milk chocolate, frozen

 - 1/2 cup walnuts, finely chopped (optional)

-Place the frozen chocolate bar in the blender of food processor, and pulse about 5 to 10 times to grin it.
+- Place the frozen chocolate bar in the blender of food processor, and pulse about 5 to 10 times to grind it.
 Stir the chocolate flakes, chocolate chips, and chocolate candies into the dough.
 If desire, add the walnuts and stir until just combined.

 I’m giving away one copy of I Heart Naptime Cookbook to one lucky Barbara Bakes reader.

 Here’s How To Enter the Sweepstakes Giveaway:

 Leave a comment on this post before Monday, October 3 at noon, MST and tell me your favorite cookie.